 - Appointment reminder calls where we measure total patients that promised to show up

-- New patient referrals where we measure new patient referrals received from various calls our team made (NOTE – our free referral management software does this easily)
+- New patient referrals where we measure new patient referrals received from various calls our team made (NOTE – our referral management software does this easily)

 - Community outreach calls where we measure how many new patients we acquired via our cold call campaigns

 Again, just like with faxes, each one of these calls and voicemails go through a workflow wherein the resolution is recorded, the next step is defined and management can take a look at the overall efforts taken to acquire a patient and to service each patient.

 This helps us with capacity planning and forecasting our business.